Open Era tennis records – Men's singles: Year-end championships

 There have been three prominent Year-end Championships in the Open Era, each involving only the top performers for the given year.
-Those championships have been the most coveted titles after the four Grand Slams during the Open Era.
+Those championships have been the most coveted titles after the four majors during the Open Era.

-(1970–present) This is a combination of the YECs for two separate tours: the ITF Grand Prix that ran until 1989 and the ATP Tour that replaced it.
+(1970–present) This is a combination of the YECs (Year-end Championships) for two separate tours: the ITF Grand Prix that ran until 1989 and the ATP Tour that replaced it.
 For record-keeping purposes, the ATP has incorporated the entire history of the ITF "Masters Grand Prix" alongside its ATP Finals tournament; thus they are both listed as "ATP" here.
 In total, these YECs have been held at numerous venues around the globe and played on several surfaces (indoor hard since 2006).

 (1971–89) The WCT Finals, as the YEC for the World Championship Tennis tour, was held in Dallas, Texas and played on indoor carpet courts.

 (1990–99) The Grand Slam Cup (GSC) was an ITF tournament for the top performers in the year's Grand Slam tournaments.
 It was held in Munich, Germany and played on indoor carpet courts.

-Boris Becker was the only player to have won all three Championships.